Temult/somner-deploy-tabbyapi/README.md

 # On your host machine, create a directory for your models
 mkdir -p ./models

-# Run the container (see First-Time Configuration below before running)
+# Run the container (see Step 3 below before running)
 docker run -d \
   --name tabbyapi-somner-dev \
   --gpus all \